Ex Battalion: 2017–2019: Sub-unit and peak popularity

 On 12 March 2018, the collective released their new single entitled "SouthBoys" on YouTube in another collaboration with O.C.
 Dawgs.
-Special appearances in the video included Huddass, Jnske, and Bullet-D. All of which are from O.C.
+Special appearances in the video included Jnske, and Bullet-D. Two of which are from O.C.
 Dawgs.
 The video became the number 1 trend in the YouTube PH platform several hours after the upload.
 On 13 March 2018, it was announced that the collective will be handled and managed by Filipino comedian Ai-Ai delas Alas, who they previously collaborated with in the track entitled "Walang Pinipili" (lit.
 Choosing Nobody), after signing a management contract.

+On 9 April 2018, the collective released "Unreleased (Mahirap Na)" as Kakaiboys, a sub-unit which featured only three members from the group, composed of Skusta Clee, Flow G, and Bosx1ne.
+The music video was released on the group label's official YouTube channel.

 On early 2019, Delas Alas resigned as the group's manager.
 Delas Alas reasoned her inability to handle the ego of certain members who are "behaving unprofessionally".
 After Ex Battalion starred in their first box-office film, Sons of Nanay Sabel in May 2019, it was reported that Bosx1ne announced his separation from the group on 9 May 2019, citing personal reasons in an apparent publicity stunt for their movie.
 However, Bosx1ne remaining with the collective was confirmed when he still appeared with his own verse in the music video of their single entitled "Pakinabang" which they released on 5 August 2019.
 Bosx1ne changed his screen name to Honcho in mid-2020.

 Outside music, Flow G launched a business venture "Brand for 199x" & has released a track named "Deym" with a video advertisement, involving Skusta Clee as an ambassador of the brand.
 After the upload, Netizens slamed the two members for allegedly plagiarizing the song "Ddaeng" by BTS, released on SoundCloud in 2018, and have made #SkustaCleeisGoingtoJailParty a trending topic on Philippine Twitter.
 However, a few weeks later, the group's management denied allegations and stated that the two pieces are 'inherently different' and claimed that they used a generic triplet flow.
 The management also added that "There will be no jail time involved even if there is a conviction of copyright infringement".